| I read an article recently about a home improvement con

 well as with understanding of the needs, of his national brothers and sisters.
 His

+self-confident strength is truly honored by his fellow citizens.
 Lest we mistakenly conclude that these are only cobwebs of history, consider the entry

 about character education which appeared recently on the California State Department of Education web